-Saphir NL has an extensive range of comparison, reporting, exporting and printing capabilities.
+Saphir has an extensive range of comparison, reporting, exporting and printing capabilities.

 A standard test refers to the simplest form of transient test which assumes the analysis is linear.

-Permanent Downhole Gauges (PDG) Saphir NL works seamlessly with KAPPA Server.
+Permanent Downhole Gauges (PDG) Saphir works seamlessly with KAPPA-Server.
 In the hands of the user it means the massive data from this important source is smart filtered and build-ups auto-identified and made available immediately for transient analysis, cutting massive data preparation time to minutes.

 Multirate gas tests are used for determining rate dependant skin and Absolute Open Flow potential (AOF).